CCPC Logo

 Looking for some tips on how to apply for a grant?
 First, determine the funding source that fits your project and then talk to a representative at the administrating agency to identify project qualifications.
 Next, clearly and concisely convey the following points in the grant application: the results of your planning efforts, the relevance of the project with regional plans, and the public need and urgency for the project.
 Throughout the grant process, it's important to gather public input, build a team, and involve all planning resources.

-Community Development | Community Planning | Historic Preservation | Open Space and Environment | Transportation | Utilities and Infrastructure
+Community Development | Community Planning | Historic Preservation | Open Space and Environment | Transportation | Utilities, Infrastructure, and Energy

 lettersGrant Support Letter Requests